Veradux21/odin-recipes/README.md

 ## Odin Project for Foundations Course, HTML Foundations section

 ### Intro
-This project will detail my HTML skills as they currently exist including the following:
+This project will detail my HTML skills as they currently exist, including the following:

 #### Skills
  - basic Boilerplate setup